 REMOTE DESKTOP

-The Remote Desktop category allows you to view a history of remote sessions performed to the specific machine, as well as access any recordings (if made) via the Recordings view.
-Information included shows the hostname the connection was done between, the duration, and the type of the session.
+The Remote Desktop category allows you to view a history of remote sessions performed on a specific machine.
+The information included shows the hostname the connection was done between, the duration, and the type of the session.